apihub/apihub-cli/README.md

 An open source command line solution for publishing APIs on [Backstage](https://github.com/backstage/backstage).

 ##reporting issues

 Please report issues to the [backstage/backstage](https://github.com/backstage/backstage/issues) repository.

 This project's inspired by [Tsuru](https://github.com/tsuru/tsuru).
 It uses a ton of code from their projects!

+##License

+Distributed under the New BSD License.
+See LICENSE file for further details.